 Various behavioral health providers often have overlapping scopes of practice that easily go overlooked, as they are generally not educated together, nor do they practice in cooperative settings.
 One policy to address the behavioral health workforce shortage is “task shifting” or delegating non-specialized mental health treatment tasks to professionals not typically considered within the “core licensed behavioral health professions,” including certified addiction counselors, community health workers (CHWs), and peer recovery support specialists (PRS).
 Another suggestion is to make professional scopes of practice more uniform across the U.S., and to open up these scopes of practice to allow professionals to work to the top of their education and training level.

-The purpose of this project is to identify similarities and differences in the scopes of practice, education, and training requirements of various levels of addiction counselors, community health workers, and peer recovery support specialists across the country in order to inform future policies that might expand or otherwise modify these elements.
+This project identified similarities and differences in the scopes of practice, education, and training requirements of various levels of addiction counselors, community health workers, and peer recovery support specialists across the country in order to inform future policies that might expand or otherwise modify these elements.

-This study will analyze state scopes of practice that govern not only what services these professionals are allowed to provide, but what qualifications they must meet in order to be credentialed.
-To this end, online state statutes and rules will be searched, compiled, extracted to a database, and then compared both across states and across professions for similarities and differences in content.
-Unique dimensions of addiction counseling will be analyzed, including the substitution of academic degrees for supervised practice experience.
-A secondary component to this project involves billing practices for these three occupations.
-The research team is interested in how CHWs, psychiatric rehabilitation specialists, and addiction counselors can be reimbursed across the country.
-Namely, can these occupations bill Medicaid/Medicare, and, if so, how much will they be reimbursed.
+This study analyzed state scopes of practice that govern not only what services these professionals are allowed to provide, but what qualifications they must meet in order to be credentialed.
+To this end, online state statutes and rules were searched, compiled, extracted to a database, and then compared both across states and across professions for similarities and differences in content.
+Unique dimensions of addiction counseling were analyzed, including the substitution of academic degrees for supervised practice experience.
+A secondary component to this project involved billing practices for these three occupations.
+The research team was interested in how CHWs, psychiatric rehabilitation specialists, and addiction counselors can be reimbursed across the country.
+Namely, could these occupations bill Medicaid/Medicare, and, if so, how much would they be reimbursed.